Read about the IEEE Life Member Graduate Study Fellowship in Electrical Engineering.

 The IEEE Life Member Graduate Study Fellowship in Electrical Engineering was established by the IEEE Board of Directors in February 2000.
 The fellowship is administered by the IEEE Awards Board and is financed by the IEEE Life Members Fund.

-Eligibility: The fellowship is awarded annually to a first year, full-time graduate student obtaining his or her Master's for work in the area of electrical engineering at an engineering school/program of recognized standing worldwide.
+Eligibility: The fellowship is awarded annually to a first year, full-time graduate student for work in the area of electrical engineering at an engineering school/program of recognized standing worldwide.
 In the event the college is conducting a combined B.S. and M.S. degree program, the student in the penultimate year would be eligible for the award which would apply in the final year of the program.

 Prize: The award carries a stipend of US$10,000 per year.
 The stipend will be paid directly to the college/university at which the recipient will pursue full-time graduate study.
 The college/university will be asked to disburse the funds on behalf of the recipient.
 However, any unused portion can be returned to the recipient along with the necessary documentation for tax-reporting purposes.